aiorazabala/qmethod/CONTRIBUTING.md

 ## Style

 We try to abide by [Google's R Coding Style Guide](https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml), and would recommend that for additions, too :lipstick:.

+## Help pages

+We give a lot of importance to the usability of the package.
+Whether you've developed a fantastic function won't matter, if it is not easy to use.
+For this, we believe that **good documentation is essential**.
+Please make sure that all new functions are well documented in the help pages.
+Some general points to observe when writing the help:
+- Write full sentences (with noun and verb).
+- Be consistent in the use of terms, e.g. do not write Q-Methodology and Q methodology in the same page, or CSV and *.csv, but stick to a single form.
+If in doubt, check the conventions used in the existing help pages, e.g. those for `qmethod()`
+- Think that the user might not necessarily be familiar with all the terms: define everything necessary or link to pages that give more details.
+- Don't be afraid of repeating: better to be in excess than to miss an explanation.

 ## Git(Hub)